Please see the St Cross Welfare and Support Document for full details of the support available to you.

 Laura Evers is the dedicated College Counsellor.
-Laura is a member of the University Counselling Service team and will be on site with us from 2.00-5.00pm on Mondays during term.
-She has shared details of how to make an appointment with the wider service here: https://www.ox.ac.uk/students/welfare/counselling/appointment?wssl=1 and can be contacted direct to make an appointment in College: firstname.lastname@example.org.
+Laura is a member of the University Counselling Service team and will be on site with us from 2.00-5.00 pm on Mondays during term.
+She has shared details of how to make an appointment with the Counselling Service here: https://www.ox.ac.uk/students/welfare/counselling/appointment?wssl=1 and can be contacted directly to make an appointment in College by email to firstname.lastname@example.org .

 On rare occasions, a student may request to suspend their studies for a period of time.
 The University definition is: “Suspension of status within the University ‘stops the clock’ for all elements of your degree, including residence, fees and terms for which a particular status may be held.”
 The clear understanding is that the student hopes to return after suspension and will then be liable for fees, accommodation charges, etc for the equivalent extended period.
 Although the individual is suspending their student status, the University states that: “a student with suspended status will retain their University card and Single Sign On access to online resources, including email, and to University libraries, during periods of suspension.”